wp-plugins/bepro-listings-real-estate/readme.txt

 yes

-= Can i use other BePro Listings addons? =
+= Can I use other BePro Listings addons? =

 yes

-= Can i use other BePro Listings shortcodes? =
+= Can I use other BePro Listings shortcodes? =

 yes